99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - record type: (must know)
   - A maps hostname to ipv4
   - AAAA maps hostname to ipv6
-  - CNAME Point a hostname to another hostname, works if you have a non-root domain (something.domain.com)
+  - CNAME Point a hostname to another hostname, works if you have a non-root domain (something.domain.com). provides a domain name for it, such as d111111abcdef8.cloudfront.net.
+Instead of using this provided domain name, you can use an alternate domain name (also known as a CNAME).

+To use your own domain name, such as www.example.com
   - Alias: Point a hostname to AWS resource, works with root name (ELB, CloudFront, API Gateway, s3, VPC)
   - NS name server for the hosted zone controls how traffic is routed
     -  public hosted zones responds with the public ip when trying to resolve the DNS